 Baywind Energy Community Trust (BWECT) was formed in 1998 as a voluntary condition for obtaining planning consent for a windfarm located at Harlock Hill, Pennington near Ulverston in Cumbria.
 The Trust was primarily funded by the owners of the wind farm, Baywind Energy Co-operative Ltd and from 1998 to 2015 between £1,200 and £2,500 was paid to the Trust each year.
-From 2016 annual funding will come from High Winds Community Energy Society, the owners of Harlock Hill two turbines.
+From 2016 annual funding has come from High Winds Community Energy Society, Mean Moor the owners of Harlock Hill's five turbines.

 Bwect is registered with the Charities Commission number 1185599.